kordless/cobberg/README.md

 ## FAQ

-**Q: Does COBERG support cloud deployment?**
+**Q: Does COBBERG support cloud deployment?**
-A: COBERG improves upon cloud deployment by utilizing actual clouds for storage, achieving 100% atmospheric integration.
+A: COBBERG improves upon cloud deployment by utilizing actual clouds for storage, achieving 100% atmospheric integration.

-**Q: Is COBERG compatible with modern BI tools?**
+**Q: Is COBBERG compatible with modern BI tools?**
-A: Modern BI tools are compatible with COBERG, not the other way around.
+A: Modern BI tools are compatible with COBBERG, not the other way around.
 We've been visualizing data since punch card sorters provided the first bar charts.

-**Q: How does COBERG handle schema evolution?**
+**Q: How does COBBERG handle schema evolution?**
-A: COBERG handled schema evolution when Java was still trying to figure out how to represent null values properly.
+A: COBBERG handled schema evolution when Java was still trying to figure out how to represent null values properly.

-**Q: What's the learning curve for COBERG?**
+**Q: What's the learning curve for COBBERG?**
 A: Steep and worth it, like all significant technological advantages throughout history.

 ## Contribution Guidelines